bakpakin/Fennel/from-clojure.md

 The other big difference is that tables are mutable.
-It's possible to use metatables to implement immutable data structures on the Lua runtime, but there's a significant performance overhead beyond just the normal immutability penalty.
+It's possible to use metatables to implement immutable data structures on the Lua runtime, but there's a significant performance overhead beyond just the inherent immutability penalty.
 Using the [LuaFun][2] library can get you immutable operations on mutable tables without as much overhead.
 However, note that generational garbage collection is still a very recent development on the Lua runtime, so purely-functional approaches